Study of disease in Black Herefords affects human health

 All Hardin knew was that he had dead calves, and he wanted to know why.

-“It was frustrating,” he says.
+“It was frustrating,” he said.
 “You expected some loss, but not this.”

-Hardin says he noticed a difference in the dead calves.
-He says the dead Black Hereford calves had minor differences in their eyes and coat than the Shorthorn calves.
+Hardin said he noticed a difference in the dead calves.
+The dead Black Hereford calves had minor differences in their eyes and coat than the Shorthorn calves.

 After 23 to 36 hours, the affected calves could not stand, developed unfocused and cloudy eyes, and were unable to nurse.
 Not long after, the calf would die.